fafalone/WinDevLib/README.md

 `WDL_NO_DIRECTX` - Excludes DirectX, Media Foundation, XAudio, and WinML content.
 This is useful to substantially cut down on Intellisense entries in non-multimedia apps.
 Basic 2D graphics remain (GDI, GDI+, WIC).\
 `WDL_NO_GL` - Excludes OpenGL.

+`WDL_NO_BYVAL_UDT` - Do not use ByVal UDT arguments in interfaces/APIs.
+Reverts to the previous workarounds from VBx like `LongLong` for `POINT` and separate 32/64 bit defs for GUIDs.
+Useful for VBx code compatibility.

 `WDL_NO_COMCTL` - You can use this flag if you already have an alternative common controls definition set, e.g. tbComCtlLib; it will disable wdAPIComCtl.
 (Note: WinDevLib has more complete comctl defs than tbComCtlLib, as that project was deprecated and not updated).

 `WDL_DLGSH` - This enabled constants from dlg.h.
 These are extremely uncommon to use, and have very short, generic names likely to cause conflicts, so they're opt-in.